Academic Dean & Accreditation Liaison Officer

-Todd Wieland is owner of Canis Learning Systems, Inc. providing course and program development services to education, training and publishing organizations and institutions.
+Todd Wieland is LIGS University Academic Dean & Accreditation Liaison Officer (ALO).
+Todd is also owner of Canis Learning Systems, Inc. providing course and program development services to education, training and publishing organizations and institutions.
 He provides tutorial and course development in high-opportunity technical disciplines and helps authors publish books across a wide scope of topics.

 He has spent the past 19 years involved in education entrepreneurship, including the launch and operation of an online degree-granting university in 2002.
 During that time he has also been involved with education program outsourcing, accredited bi-lingual MBA and training programs in areas as diverse as bioterror and solar power.